NVIDIA/NVFlare/docs/programming_guide/fl_clients/3rd_party_integration.rst

 Verification
 ============

 The FL client (TaskExchanger) and your trainer process (FlareAgent) do not have to be started at exactly the same time.
 Whichever is started first will wait for the other for ``heartbeat_timeout`` seconds.
-Once they both are started and connected, you can verify they are directly connected using the Admin's cell commands.
+Once they both are started and connected, you can verify they are directly connected using the Admin console's ``cells`` commands.

 The following example shows two clients (red, blue) connected to their external trainers via the agent_id "ext_trainer_1":